cjdango/workflow/README.md

 ..after cloning it. (make sure to set a virtualenv or f\*\*k off)

+this runs perfectly on `python3.6` so install that version or higher but not lower, OK?

 **ON THE BACKEND.**

 1. Setup the configuration `settings.py`.
 PLEASE create a `local_settings.py` and don't play dumb.